yashas-13/pkc/README.md

 - Add, edit, and delete products
 - Track product quantity, price, expiration date, composition, packing, and category
 - Simple web interface using PHP and MySQL
+- REST API for mobile and other integrations

 ## Getting Started